Meet the team

 Director

 Jean has been a part of the FSC team since 2017.
 Her first role was as the program and retreat coordinator.
 She earned her Master of Divinity from Lutheran School of Theology in Chicago and her Bachelor of Arts in social work from Carthage College in Kenosha, Wisconsin.
 She has extensive training in crisis response, community-based organizing and effective communication, as well as significant fundraising and grant-writing experience.
-Jean lives in Onalaska with her husband, Matt; their children, Logan and Lydia; and two Labrador retrievers, Gander and Scout.
+Jean serves on the boards of YWCA and Scouts BSA and is also on the Advisory Committee for Great Rivers 2-1-1.
+She lives in Onalaska with her husband, Matt; their children, Logan and Lydia; and two Labrador retrievers, Gander and Scout.

 Steve Spilde